 At Flint Hills National Wildlife Refuge hunting is allowed for waterfowl, deer, turkey, upland game birds, and other species as permitted in accordance with Federal and State regulations.
 Only non-toxic shot may be used or possessed while hunting.
 Spent ammunition casings, including shotgun shells, are considered litter and must be removed.

-To find out more about hunting opportunities, seasons and regulations on Flint Hills National Wildlife Refuge, contact the Refuge Office at 620-392-5553.
+To find out more about hunting opportunities, seasons and regulations on Flint Hills National Wildlife Refuge, consult the hunting brochure or contact the Refuge Office at 620-392-5553.